PRAJUN-V/EduSphere---E-Learning-Web-Application/readme.md

 There is a small problem in adding interest in student should be corrected.

-My phone number is not updating in student profile but all other fields are updating I need to look for the error.
+my password change from profile is not working I need to solve it.